Novak Djokovic: Legacy

-Djokovic has won a record 72 Big Titles, including an all-time record of 24 Grand Slam titles, and holds the most weeks at No. 1, the most wins over top 5 and top 10-ranked players, has won all major and Masters events and the year-end championships at least twice (which has not been done by another player once) and has a winning head-to-head record over his greatest rivals in one of the strongest eras of tennis.
+Djokovic has won a record 72 Big Titles, including an all-time record of 24 Grand Slam titles, and holds the most weeks at No. 1, the most wins over top 5 and top 10-ranked players, has won all major and Masters events and the year-end championships at least twice (which has not been done by another player once).
+Djokovic also has a winning head-to-head record over his greatest rivals in one of the strongest eras of tennis, which includes multiple victories over them at the majors where they dominated; defeating Federer three times at Wimbledon and Nadal twice at the French Open.
+In describing how he emerged from the shadow of Federer and Nadal to eventually equal their achievements and then surpass them, Djokovic remarked "2011 was one of the best, if not the best, season I ever had.
+It kind of changed things around for me.
+After that, I started to trust myself more in the deciding matches and points.
+It got me to a champion's mentality.
+I started to believe I could beat those two guys [Federer and Nadal], because they were so dominant.
+They were taking away all the Slams."

 Former world No. 1 Daniil Medvedev labelled Djokovic the "greatest tennis player in history" after winning his first major title at the 2021 US Open over Djokovic.
-Pat Cash emphasized that Djokovic is one of two players who beat Rafael Nadal at the French Open, which he considers to be "the biggest challenge in tennis".
 Richard Krajicek and The Roar, sports opinion website, said that Djokovic should be considered for the greatest player of all time because he is the only one among his rivals who has won all four majors consecutively.
 Patrick Mouratoglou stated, "Novak is the most complete player of all times.
 That enables him to find the solution to most of the problems on court and this, on every surface.
 It explains why he is now in the best position to become the GOAT".

+Some analysts claim that the Djokovic–Nadal rivalry ranks as the best rivalry in tennis history because of the quality of matches they produce.
 Rafael Nadal has praised Djokovic's peak level of performance, stating in 2011 (when he went 0–6 against Djokovic for the season) that "[Djokovic's level is] probably the highest level of tennis that I ever saw."
 Nadal reiterated this after a one-sided loss in the 2016 Qatar Open final, stating that "I played against a player who did everything perfectly.
 I don't know anybody who's ever played tennis like this.
 Since I know this sport I've never seen somebody playing at this level."
 In 2017, Nadal stated that "at a technical level, when Djokovic has been at the top of his game, I have to say that I've been up against an invincible player."
+Nadal has called Djokovic the greatest tennis player of all time in 2024.
+Pat Cash emphasized that Djokovic is one of two players who beat Rafael Nadal at the French Open, the other being Robin Söderling, which Cash considers to be "the biggest challenge in tennis"; Djokovic has eight victories over Nadal on clay which is more than all other players have collectively won against Nadal on that surface.

 In 2023, former world No. 7 Mardy Fish also declared that Djokovic in 2011 was the "best player of all time".
 In 2023, Boris Becker compared Djokovic to Lionel Messi, Tom Brady and LeBron James in their respective sports, saying that "For me, he is the lion king".